cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/workspace-one.md

 ---
 order: 3
 pcx-content-type: how-to
-hidden: true
 ---

 # Workspace ONE

-Device posture with Workspace ONE requires that the Workspace ONE agent and the Cloudflare WARP client are deployed on your devices.
+Device posture with Workspace ONE requires the Workspace ONE agent and the Cloudflare WARP client to be deployed on your devices.
 For this integration to function, our service-to-service posture check relies on the **serial_number** being the same in both clients.
-Follow the instructions below to set up the check.
+Follow the instructions below to set up the posture check.

 ## Obtain Workspace ONE Settings